stackforge/fuel-docs/pages/planning-guide/storage/0300-block-storage-for-volumes.rst

 .. note::  If you are using :ref:`vcenter-term` as the hypervisor,
            you must use the **VMDK** driver
            to store your volumes in the vCenter datastore.
+           To enable VMDK as a backend for Ceph or Cinder, see :ref:`vcenter-deploy`.

 Factors to consider
 when choosing between Cinder LVM and Ceph